Semistable Higgs bundles, periodic Higgs bundles and representations of algebraic fundamental groups: Semistable Higgs bundles of small ranks are strongly Higgs semistable

-\begin{remark} By \cite{Weil}, over a complex curve, every holomorphic vector bundle that admits a connection is of degree $0$, thus in this case every flat bundle $(V,\nabla)$ is automatically $\nabla$-semistable.
+Throughout the appendix, we assume that $Y$ is a smooth projective variety over an algebraically closed field $k$, $H$ is an ample divisor of $Y$, Higgs modules as well as flat modules are torsion free, and the semistability is referred to the $\mu=\mu_H$-semistability. \begin{definition} A flat module $(V, \nabla)$ is called $\nabla$-semistable if for every submodule $V_1\subset V$ with $\nabla(V_1)\subset V_1\otimes_{\sO_Y}\Omega_Y$, $\mu(V_1)\leq \mu(V)$ holds. \end{definition} The goal of this section is to prove the following theorem. \begin{theorem} Let $(V, \nabla)$ be a $\nabla$-semistable flat module over a smooth projective variety $Y$ over an algebraically closed field $k$.
+Then there exists a Griffiths transverse filtration $Fil$ such that the associated-graded Higgs module to $(V, \nabla, Fil)$ is semistable. \end{theorem} A Griffiths transverse filtration on $(H,\nabla)$ with semistable graded Higgs module is said to be \emph{gr-semistable}. \begin{remark} By \cite{Weil}, every holomorphic vector bundle that admits a connection is of degree $0$, thus in this case every flat bundle $(V,\nabla)$ is automatically $\nabla$-semistable.
 So the above result generalizes \cite[Theorem 2.5]{Simpson}.
 On the other hand, the $\nabla$-semistability condition in the statement is indeed necessary for its truth over a general field.
-Let $k$ be a field of characteristic $p\geq 3$ and $V=\sO\oplus \sO(p)$ be the rank two vector bundle over $\P^2_k$, equipped with the canonical connection $\nabla_{can}$ of the Cartier theorem (see \cite[Theorem 5.1]{Katz}).
-Then $(V,\nabla_{can})$ admits \emph{no} gr-semistable Hodge filtration. \end{remark}
+Let $k$ be a field of characteristic $p\geq 3$ and $V=\sO\oplus \sO(p)$ be the rank two vector bundle over $\P^1_k$, equipped with the canonical connection $\nabla_{can}$ of the Cartier descent theorem.
+Then $(V,\nabla_{can})$ admits \emph{no} gr-semistable filtration. \end{remark}

 To prove the above theorem, we need some lemmas.